voedger/reqmd/design.md

 - If the file does not end with an empty line and the original FileStructure does not have CoverageFootnotes then a new empty line is added (to separate footnotes from the rest of the file)
   - This is done when we're about to add the first footnote
 - New footnotes are added at end of file
-- No specific ordering of footnotes required
+- No specific ordering of new footnotes required
+- Existing footnote ordering shall be preserved

 ### Error Handling

+**Processing Errors**:

+- Processing stops immediately on first error
+- Remaining actions are not processed and the caller receives an error

 **Non-atomic Changes**: